Quebec’s daily COVID-19 tally rises again, with 205 new cases reported

+Quebec reported 205 new cases of COVID-19 on Sunday, as the provincial health minister urged people to remain vigilant amid an increase in infections and hospitalizations.

-Authorities say there have been no additional deaths attributed to the novel coronavirus in the last 24 hours.
+In a statement, the province said there were no additional deaths attributed to the novel coronavirus.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]